HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/themes_skins/customizing_theme/expression_language_beans/index.md

 # Expression language beans for accessing programming models

-Expression language (EL) beans are used to access WebSphere Programming models.
+Expression language (EL) beans are used to access some HCL Digital Experience (DX) programming models.
 These beans are accessed through the PortalBean (wp).
-The beans allow you to use HCL Digital Experience models and associated classes.
+The beans allow you to use HCL DX models and associated classes.

 ## PortalBean